leanix/release-docker-image-action/README.md

 uses: leanix/release-docker-image-action@master
 id: build-image
 with:
   name: leanix/foo             # Optional, by default the name of the Github repository is used
   path: docker/                # Optional, path to a folder containing a Dockerfile, by default . is used
+  dockerfile: main.dockerfile  # Optional, path to a dockerfile if the filename is not "Dockerfile" (-f parameter of docker build)
 ```

 This action requires that you also use the "leanix/secrets-action@master".